-Based on this impairment test, the Group concluded that the carrying amount of the asset should be written down by a further $\in$ 4 million during first half of 2024 (included in "Impairment") to its recoverable amount.
+Based on this impairment test, the Group concluded that the carrying amount of the asset should be written down by a further $\in$ 4 million during the nine month period of 2024 (included in "Impairment") to its recoverable amount.
 This amount is recorded in the consolidated statement of comprehensive income in "Other operating expenses and other losses".
-The accumulated impairment as of 30 June 2024 is $\in$ 26.7 million.
-The carrying value of the asset following the recognition of impairment is $\in$ 39.6 million.
+The accumulated impairment as of 30 September 2024 is $\in$ 26.7 million.
+The carrying value of the asset following the recognition of impairment is $\in$ 39.4 million.

 As at 31 December 2023, HFL S.A. management carried out an impairment test according to the requirements of IAS 36, based on the post-tax cash flows produced by the entity.
 Based on this impairment test, the Group concluded that the carrying amount of the net assets of its marketing activities in Greece is recoverable.
-During the first half of 2024, Management determined that there were no changes in the assumptions used that would result in a change of the recoverable amount of the investment in HFL S.A..
+During the nine month period of 2024, Management determined that there were no changes in the assumptions used that would result in a change of the recoverable amount of the investment in HFL S.A..